timOTdev/0019_es6_for_everyone/notes.md

 // The number is 10
 // And so on..repeated until ten times
 ```

-- Notice that it runs the for loop to get the results and then runs the console.log() (ie 0, 1, 2, etc.)
+- Notice that the results of the `for` loop completes before 1 second and then runs the `console.log()` afterwards
-- After the console.log() has run, i is now 10, then setTimeout() is ran
-- So at this point you're just console.log() i as 10
+- At this point, i is already 10 since it completed outside of the `function()`
+- The reason for this is because var is function scoped
-- So if you want to display "The number is i" with i incrementing in value, use let
+- So if you want to display "The number is i" with i incrementing in value, use `let`
+- Remember `let` is block scoped, so it will execute 10 instances of whats in the block
 ```js
 for (let i = 0; i < 10; i++) {
     setTimeout(function() {